 Students are encouraged to be thoughtful about their course selections during the CCR process with their counselor.
 These course selections will determine staffing and class options for the upcoming school year.
-Once course selections have been finalized in the spring students will not be allowed to make further changes until scheduling pick-up and change days occur in the fall.
+Once course selections have been finalized in the spring students will not be allowed to make further changes until schedule change days occur in the fall.

-Counselors are also responsible for all class changes.
-Students should pull up their finalized schedule on MyDSD.
-Once students have reviewed their schedules they can change it according to the following guidelines:
+Counselors are responsible for all class changes; schedules can be changed according to the following guidelines:

-School Error: If there is an error in the student's schedule due to school personnel error the schedule will be changed free of charge.
+School error: If there is an error in the student's schedule due to school personnel error the schedule will be changed free of charge.
 These errors are usually due to a duplicated class, a missing period, or a course selection that did not make it into the final master schedule.

-Student/Parent initiated Change: If a student is not satisfied with their finalized schedule they may choose to make a schedule change for a \$10 fee.
-Schedule changes will only be allowed during schedule pick-up and class change days.
+Student/Parent/Guardian initiated change: If a student is not satisfied with their finalized schedule they may choose to make a schedule change for a \$10 fee.
+Schedule changes will only be allowed during schedule change days.
 Students should note that maintaining manageable class sizes is a high priority for Farmington Junior High, thus schedule changes will only be allowed if there is space available in the desired class.
-Class Change Policy After Semester Begins

-Students and parents must follow this procedure to initiate a class change after the semester begins:
+Class Change Policy After Semester Begins: Students and parents/guardians must follow this procedure to initiate a class change:

-- 1. If a problem exists within the classroom, the students and parent should, in a timely manner, contact the individual teacher to discuss the concern and needed changes to help the student perform at their best. - 2.
-When a serious attempt and effort on the part of the student, parents and teacher has been made to remedy the situation and no satisfactory solution is found, then a student may initiate a class change by meeting with counselors and formally applying for a change. - 3.
-Parents and students should understand that class changes create domino effects in a student's schedule.
+- 1. If a problem exists within the classroom, the students and parent/guardian should, in a timely manner, contact the individual teacher to discuss the concern and needed changes to help the student perform at their best. - 2.
+When a serious attempt and effort on the part of the student, parent/guardian and teacher has been made to remedy the situation and no satisfactory solution is found, then a student may initiate a class change by meeting with their counselor and formally applying for a change. - 3.
+Parent/Guardian and student should understand that class changes create domino effects in a student's schedule.
 Classroom balance and teacher loads are a constant concern which we must take into consideration when making changes.
 We will not move students into classes that are currently full. - 4.
 There is a form available in the counseling office to process a change.
 This must be approved by the Administration.